shellen/EO1/README.md

 - Fixes custom tag ocassionally losing value (take 2)
 - Fixes random dimming during static photo or video display
 - Better error recovery during media download
-- Adds retreiving additional media after #500 -- app will cycle through "pages" of responses from the Flickr API
+- Adds retreiving additional media after #500 -- app will cycle through "pages" of responses from the Google Photos album
 - Adds video media caching and auto-cache cleanup: video art will be cached and not re-downloaded when possible

 ### New in 0.0.7